 Salary and Career Outlook for Photographers

-The U.S. Bureau of Labor Statistics (BLS) states that as of May 2015, the annual average salary for photographers was $40,280.
-The highest-paying industries for photographers that year included aerospace parts and product manufacturing, motion picture and video companies, and scientific development and research services.
-Between 2014 and 2024, the BLS predicts employment of photographers will grow by 3%.
+The U.S. Bureau of Labor Statistics (BLS) states that as of May 2018, the annual average salary for photographers was $42,770.
+The highest-paying industries for photographers that year included aerospace parts and product manufacturing, local government, and motion picture and video companies.
+Between 2018 and 2028, the BLS predicts employment of photographers will decline by 6%.

 Sometimes referred to as graphic artists, graphic designers convey messages in electronic and print media using print and layout techniques, animation, photography, illustration and type.
 Graphic designers rely heavily on software programs that help them put together layouts and certain elements of design.
 These programs give designers a way to visualize the final product and see what works and what doesn't.
 Graphic designers may also work with other advertising professionals, such as copywriters, when adding other elements to the project.
 Graphic designers often work for advertising or publishing agencies, but they can also freelance or run their own business.